Fulga

+Geography

 The commune is situated in the Wallachian Plain, more specifically, in the Gherghița Plain, north of what were once the Codrii Vlăsiei, and northwest of the Bărăgan Plain.
 It is located in the southeastern corner of Prahova County, on the border with Buzău County, at a distance of 14 km from the town of Mizil and 39 km from the county seat, Ploiești.
 The country's capital, Bucharest, is 65 km to the southwest.

 The river Bălana flows through the commune, forming a lake that separates the two component villages.
 Wels catfish grow in the lake; they can attain 1.8 m in length and can weigh up to 48 kg.
 The Bălana discharges into the Ghighiu at the eastern edge of Fulga.

 The commune is crossed by county road DJ100C, which lead north to Baba Ana and Mizil (where it ends in national road DN1B) and south to Sălciile.
 Road DJ100B bifurcates from DJ100C in Fulga de Jos, leading west to Drăgănești, where it meets DN1D.

+Demographics

-At the 2011 census, 93.74% of inhabitants were Romanians and 3.62% Roma.
+At the 2011 census, Fulga had 3,482 inhabitants, of which 93.74% were Romanians and 3.62% Roma.
+At the 2021 census, the commune had a population of 2,889; of those, 93.49% were Romanians and 2.25% Roma.